wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 ```

 ## Specify disk size
-Install vagrant plugin for managing disk size, if desired (the course suggests 100GB for each VM).
+Install vagrant plugin for managing disk size, if desired (the course suggests 100GB for each VM):
 ```
 vagrant plugin install vagrant-disksize
 ```
-The [disk-extend script][/vagrant/disk-extend.sh] is called by the `Vagrantfile` to resize the filesystems in each VM.
+The [disk-extend script](vagrant/disk-extend.sh) is called by the `Vagrantfile` to resize the filesystems in each VM.

 ## Vagrantfile
-Provisioning for the VM's is found in the [Vagrantfile][/vagrant/Vagrantfile]
+Provisioning for the VM's is found in the [Vagrantfile](vagrant/Vagrantfile)
 ```
 cd vagrant
 vagrant up